Topologies of nodal sets of random band limited functions: Topology and nesting not leaking

 Now we take expectation of both sides of \eqref{eq:geom int sand upper*}.
 Since by Corollary \ref{cor:Kac Rice crit ball sphere} and the stationarity of $F$, uniformly with the constant involved in the `O`-notation depending only on $F$, given $\epsilon>0$, we can choose a sufficiently big parameter $r>r_{0}(\epsilon)$ so that, after taking the expectation of both sides, \eqref{eq:geom int sand upper*} is

 Following Definition \ref{def:xi-sm def}, given a small parameter $\xi>0$ we denote to be the number of $\xi$-small nodal components lying entirely inside $B(u,r)$.
 Now, if a radius-$r$ ball $B$ contains a tree end with at least $M$ vertices, then there exist at least $M/2$ domains of volume lying entirely in $B$.
-On the other hand, Lemma \ref{lem:xi-small bound} states that there exist constants $c_{0},C_{0}>0$ (depending only on the law of $F$) such that for $r\gg 0$ sufficiently big
+Therefore, for the choice of the parameter